• Skip to primary navigation

 Comfy Belly: Roasted Butternut Squash

-Looking for a great pumpkin purée recipe?
-Here’s a quick, simple way to roast butternut squash, which is, in my humble opinion, the best homemade squash for all your pumpkin purée needs.
+Looking for a great butternut squash purée recipe?
+Here's a quick, simple way to roast butternut squash, which I can also be used when recipes call for pumpkin purée.

 When I’m in need of some pumpkin purée for a pie, bread, or other pumpkin-based recipe I turn to roasted butternut squash for it’s reliably sweet taste and smooth texture.
 This recipe is a “fast” roast, but if you have time try a slightly lower temperature which will yield an even tastier, melt-in-your-mouth squash.
 You’ll be tempted to grab a spoon and eat right out of the skin, and I proudly confess to doing so.